 VERIFICATION OF ASS ESSMENT JPQ Title Unit No. / Title Assessor In ternal Verifier Assessment No. Ī Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
 Y/N 1 Are accurate unit details shown?
 Y/N 1 Are clear deadlines for assessment given?
 Y/N 1 Is the timescale for the assessment appropriate?
-Y/N 1 What are the Learning Outcomes being assessed?
+Y/N 1 What are the Learning Ou utcomes being assessed?
 Do the grading descriptors identified match the Learning Outcomes being assessed?
-Y/N ١ Are the appropriate English and maths skills identified on the assessment?
+Y/N 1 Are the appropriate English and maths skills identified on the assessment?
 Y/N 1 Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors?
-Y/N 1 Is the language and presentation used accessible to most learners?
-Y/N 1
+Y/N 1 Is the language and presentation used accessible to most learners? ٧

 Are the tasks set appropriate for most learners' current and expected level of knowledge/skill?
+Y/N

-Is it possible to authenticate the learner's individual evidence through this assessment?
+Is it possible to authenticate evidence through this ass ate the learner's individual sessment?
+Y/N

 Is the method of assessm nent reliable?
 Y/N

-Overall, is the assignme ent fit for purpose?
+Overall, is the assignment ent fit for purpose?
 Y/N

-e Verifier recommends reme should confirm that the action issued, the
+e Verifier recommends remo issued, the

 Assessor signature Date

 Verifier signature Date

-Lead Verifier signature (if required) I Date
+Lead Verifier signature (if required)

 Agreed remedial action required/taken

-Assessor signature I Date
+Assessor signature Date

 Verifier signature Date

 Lead Verifier signature (if required) Date